Afrrcyn/compYear2/algoDS/Shortest Paths.md

 - Compute shortest paths from $start \ node \ s$ to any node
     - Notation: $\delta(u):= \delta(s,u)$ (We know we are always going to start from $s$ so we can simply represent it by ignoring $s$ and just writing $\delta(u)$
 - Start with over-estimate $D$. $D(u) \gt= \delta(u)$
-    - $D(s)=0, D(u) = \infin, u \ne s$
+    - $D(s)=0, D(u) = \inf, u \ne s$
-    - What we are doing is setting the distance to $\infin$ to over-estimate all distances, apart from the starting node.
+    - What we are doing is setting the distance to $\infty$ to over-estimate all distances, apart from the starting node.
 Start node is 0 units away from the start node because we start at the start node 🤦‍♂️
 - Improve estimate until precise
     - For edge $(u,v) (relax\ edge)$

         ![Untitled](Shortest%20Paths%20b7f11b102a344bfd91a1810002067249/Untitled%207.png)

     - If path over $(u,v)$ better than current $D(v):$ adjust $D(v)$
-    - Basically, can we get a better estimate than what we have previously (remember we start with $\infin$
+    - Basically, can we get a better estimate than what we have previously (remember we start with $\infty$

 ![Untitled](Shortest%20Paths%20b7f11b102a344bfd91a1810002067249/Untitled%208.png)